jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 ---

 ### Version 0.8.3 - TBA
+- Bugfix: Filter distribution regions directly in the tree to prevent race conditions

 ### Version 0.8.2 - 05.09.2018
 - Improvement: Bounding boxes can be padded in dataset import